Using Unsecured Loans to Start a Business

 However, in recent years, and particularly since the Financial Crash in 2007-08, banks and ‘traditional’ lenders are much more apprehensive to lend significant money to fledgling businesses as they used to.
 This is not to say they do not lend, but it is much more difficult to acquire funding in this way.

 However, with the emergence of regulations since 2014 in the short term loans market, payday and other short term finance options may be a short term method of securing the money you need to get your business up and running.
 Considering what is out there as well as how some of the most commonly used loan options work, could help you in making your decision whether or not to apply for a loan for your business in one way or another.

 There are a range of short term loans, which used correctly and responsibly, could help a business take off.
 For example, a business may be in an early stage of its life and requires a few hundred Pounds.
 Banks and other traditional lenders are very unlikely to lend what they would deem a very small amount to the business.
 However, online direct lenders of short term loans are often more open to providing the necessary loans, should you meet their eligibility criteria and lending requirements:

-Instalment loans are another popular short term loan option for many.
-As opposed to traditional payday loans which will typically be repaid in 1-3 months, instalment loans can be spread out over a longer period, to make the repayments more manageable and affordable.
+Instalment loans from a direct lender are another popular short term loan option for many.
+As opposed to traditional payday loans which will typically be repaid in 1-3 months, Instalment loans can be spread out over a longer period, to make the repayments more manageable and affordable.
 In the case of a business, it may be the case that a similar amount of money to a payday loan is needed, but the business only has very limited cash-flow.

 In such a case, the business may borrow a similar amount as they would with a payday loan, simply spreading out repayments over 1-6 months.
 Each month the business will repay a portion of the loan and the interest and so long as they keep up with their repayment schedule, by the end of the repayment term the debt will be cleared.